proteincakery.com

 Jump to Recipe

-With 10 grams of protein each, these vegan protein cookies make a great high protein breakfast or anytime treat.
+With 10 grams of protein each, these pumpkin chocolate chip protein cookies make a great high protein breakfast or anytime treat.
 The combination of vegan protein powder and cashew butter makes a beautifully soft texture, and these healthy cookies just melt in your mouth!
 Perfect with a glass of plant-based milk as a filling way to get extra protein.

 three full and one half chocolate pumpkin vegan cookies with chocolate chips on a white plate on a grey wood surface